-Immaculada Herrero presented the findings of a clinical study on MOWOOT showing that the automated colon massage administered by the device facilitates intestinal transit and relieves constipation in women over 50 years of age.
+Immaculada Herrero presented the findings of a clinical study on MOWOOT showing that the intermittent colonic therapy administered by the device facilitates intestinal transit and relieves constipation in women over 50 years of age.

 Elderly people are more likely to suffer constipation than younger people, are reluctant to pharmacological treatments, and are unaware of manual abdominal massage techniques.
 The clinical study on MOWOOT was carried out on women between 50 and 90 years of age, who suffered from chronic idiopathic constipation (of unknown cause) for more than 5 years, and who had never previously undergone any colon-specific massage treatment.

-A 15-minute daily abdominal massage was prescribed with the MOWOOT wereable device for 15 consecutive days.
+A 15-minute daily session was prescribed with the MOWOOT wearable device for 15 consecutive days.
 To evaluate the study findings, the patients answered (before and after the treatment) validated questionnaires quantifying and qualifying the weekly frequency of bowel movements, fecal consistency, constipation index and their quality of life.

-The pleasurable sensation during the massage described by all the participants and, more importantly, the increase in the mean number of bowel movements per week, the significant improvement in fecal consistency and the remarkable reduction in defecation time show that the colon-specific massage automatically administered by MOWOOT relieves chronic constipation in elderly women.
+The pleasurable sensation during the treatment described by all the participants and, more importantly, the increase in the mean number of bowel movements per week, the significant improvement in fecal consistency and the remarkable reduction in defecation time show that the colon-specific therapy administered by MOWOOT relieves chronic constipation in elderly women.